nsidc/granule-metgen/README.md

 Example running **validate**

-    $ metgenc validate -c example/modscg.ini -t ummg
+    $ metgenc validate -c init/modscg.ini -t ummg (this will validate all ummg files)
+    $ metgenc validate -c init/modscg.ini (this will validate all cnm files that have been written locally)

-The package `check-jsonschema` is also installed by MetGenC and can be used to validate a single file:
+The package `check-jsonschema` is also installed by MetGenC and can be used to validate a single file at a time:

     $ check-jsonschema --schemafile <path to schema file> <path to cnm file>

-## Troubleshooting
+## Tips and Troubleshooting

-If you run `$ metgenc process -c ./init/test.ini` to test end-to-end ingest, but you get a flurry of errors, run:

-    source metgenc-env.sh cumulus-uat

-Replacing `cumulus-uat` (if necessary) with the name of the AWS credentials profile you set up for the Cumulus `uat` environment.
-If you've been running other metgenc commands successfully (even `metgenc process` but with the --dry-run option), having forgotten to set up communications between MetGenC and AWS is very easy to do, but thankfully, very easy to resolve.
+If you run `$ metgenc process -c ./init/test.ini` to test end-to-end ingest, but you get a flurry of errors, see if sourcing your AWS credentials (`source metgenc-env.sh cumulus-uat`) solves the problem!
+Forgetting to set up communications between MetGenC and AWS is easy to do, and thankfully, easy to fix.

+Do you want to look at a ummg or cnm file in your shell, but not see unformatted json chaos?
+Use the following to print json file content to your screen: `cat <ummg or cnm file name> | jq "."` e.g.
+`cat NSIDC0081_SEAICE_PS_S25km_20211104_v2.0_DUCk.nc.cnm.json | jq "."`

 ## For Developers
 ### Contributing